simonmichael/hledger/MANUAL.markdown

 -   hledger doesn't track the value of commodities with varying price; prices are fixed as of the transaction date

+-   hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal.

 -   hledger print shows amounts for all postings, and shows unit prices for amounts which have them.
 (This currently means that it does not print multi-commodity transactions in valid journal format.)

-  - hledger's default commodity directive (D) applies the commodity to subsequent commodityless amounts. ledger uses it only to set commodity display settings (and for the entry command).
+  - hledger's default commodity directive (D) sets the commodity for subsequent commodityless amounts. ledger uses it only to set commodity display settings and for the entry command.

 ## Troubleshooting